 So, basically sipping it rather than shooting it?

 It means making baijiu accessible by presenting it in creative ways.
-Last year, some venues featured baijiu cocktails, liqueurs and infusions.
-Others did seminars and food pairings or provided flights to allow consumers to try different styles side by side.
-Some even used baijiu as an item in foods like ice cream, pizza and gummy bears.
+Some venues feature baijiu cocktails, liqueurs and infusions.
+Others do seminars and food pairings, or provide flights to allow consumers to try different styles side by side.
+Some even use baijiu as an item in foods like ice cream, pizza and gummy bears.
 One chef deep-fried it, with delicious results!

-Yes, there were 30 events in 20 cities last year and more are expected this year.
+Yes, there were 30 events in 20 cities in 2018 and more are expected this year.
 There are also a number of overseas baijiu brands.
 Some use baijiu sourced from continental China, such as byeJoe and Confucius Wisdom in the United States, while others use their own home ingredients, such as Taizi in New Zealand, Vinn in the U.S. and Dragon’s Mist in Canada.